beepboop271/average-calculator/README.md

 ========================================================================
 # calculation explanation
-this application is intended for the following style of mark calculation: each assignment can have marks from at least 1 of 4 strands: "knowledge+understanding", "thinking+inquiry", "communication", and "application" an assignment can also have a mark for the "final" strand every single mark for each strand has an individual weight
+this application is intended for the following style of mark calculation:

+each assignment can have marks from at least 1 of 4 strands: "knowledge+understanding", "thinking+inquiry", "communication", and "application". an assignment can also have a mark for the "final" strand. every single mark for each strand has an individual weight

-for example, a math quiz might have 20 marks in knowledge at weight 2 (like multiple choice) and 20 marks in application at weight 2 (for some full solution problem solving questions) a math test on the other hand might have 15 knowledge at weight 7 (because the test is more important to the final average), 10 communication marks at weight 7, and 20 thinking marks at weight 7
+for example, a math quiz might have 20 marks in knowledge at weight 2 (like multiple choice) and 20 marks in application at weight 2 (for some full solution problem solving questions)

+a math test on the other hand might have 15 knowledge at weight 7 (because the test is more important to the final average), 10 communication marks at weight 7, and 20 thinking marks at weight 7

 say a student got the following: